Prof Haley Gomez

 Measures of Esteem

-- Referee of several scientific papers for MNRAS and ApJ
+- Referee of scientific papers for MNRAS, A & A, ApJ and referee for STFC grant applications

 - Referee for GEMINI and JCMT telescope applications